auth0/lock/README.md

 - **additionalSignUpFields {Array}**: Allows to provide extra input fields during sign up.
 See [below](#additional-sign-up-field) more for details.
 Defaults to `[]`.
 - **allowForgotPassword {Boolean}**: When set to `false` hides the _"Don't remember your password?"_ link in the _login screen_, making the _reset password screen_ unreachable.
 Defaults to `true`.
 - **allowSignUp {Boolean}**: When set to `false` hides the _login and sign up tabs_ in the _login screen_, making the _sign up screen_ unreachable.
 Defaults to `true`.
+- **defaultDatabaseConnection {String}**: Specifies the database connection that will be used when there is more than one available.
 - **initialScreen {String}**: Name of the screen that will be shown when the widget is opened.
 Valid values are `"signUp"`, `"forgotPassword"`, and defaults to `"login"`.
 - **loginAfterSignUp {String}**: Determines whether or not the user will be automatically signed in after a successful sign up.
 Defaults to `true`.
 - **forgotPasswordLink {String}**: URL for a page that allows the user to reset her password.
 When set to a non-empty string, the user will be linked to the provided URL when clicking the _"Don't remember your password?"_ link in the _login screen_.
+- **mustAcceptTerms {Boolean}**: When set to `true` displays a checkbox input along the terms and conditions that must be checked before signing up.
+The terms and conditions can be specified via the `languageDictionary` option, see the example below.
+Defaults to `false`.
 - **prefill {Object}**: Allows to set the initial value for the _email_ and/or _username_ inputs, e.g. `{prefill: {email: "someone@auth0.com", username: "someone"}}`.
 When omitted no initial value will be provided.
 - **signUpLink {String}**: URL for a page that allows the user to sign up.
 When set to a non-empty string, the user will be linked to the provided URL when clicking the _sign up_ tab in the _login screen_.
 - **usernameStyle {String}**: Determines what will be used to identify the user.
 Possible values are `"username"` and `"email"`.
 Defaults to `"email"`.

+#### Enterprise options

+- **defaultEnterpriseConnection {String}**: Specifies the enterprise connection which allows to login using an username and a password that will be used when there is more than one available or there is a database connection.
+If a `defaultDatabaseConnection` is provided the database connection will be used and this option will be ignored.

 #### Example